Can live cultures combat symptoms of the common cold?

 We're currently having the hottest UK summer in what feels like ages and so it might seem a tad premature to discuss protecting yourself against the likes of the common cold and flu virus.
 But, results of a recent human trial1 published in the clinical journal Synthetic and Systems Biology already have us feeling much more clued up on those dreaded winter bugs!

 Research from the adult study showed that three particular probiotic strains found in a probiotic drink are “safe and effective for fighting the common cold and influenza-like respiratory infections by boosting the immune system.”
-These strains included: Lactobacillus paracasei, Lactobacillus paracasei CASEI 431® and Lactobacillus fermentium PCC®.
+The probiotics used included two strains of Lactobacillus paracasei, and Lactobacillus fermentium PCC®.

 Up to 70% of the immune system is based in the gut, hence why good bacteria supplements are thought to be a great option for restoring balance when cold or flu-like symptoms appear.
 Go gut health!
 The authors expand on this concept in relation to their study, saying: